How To Add Extra Information In Radio Buttons Choices Android

 The post-obit XAML shows a ControlTemplate that can be used to redefine the visual structure of RadioButton objects:

-<ContentPage ...> <ContentPage.Resources> <ControlTemplate 10:Key="RadioButtonTemplate"> <Frame BorderColor="#F3F2F1" BackgroundColor="#F3F2F1" HasShadow="Fake" HeightRequest="100" WidthRequest="100" HorizontalOptions="Get-go" VerticalOptions="Start" Padding="0"> <VisualStateManager.VisualStateGroups> <VisualStateGroupList> <VisualStateGroup x:Name="CheckedStates"> <VisualState 10:Proper noun="Checked"> <VisualState.Setters> <Setter Property="BorderColor" Value="#FF3300" /> <Setter TargetName="check" Property="Opacity" Value="1" /> </VisualState.Setters> </VisualState> <VisualState 10:Proper noun="Unchecked"> <VisualState.Setters> <Setter Holding="BackgroundColor" Value="#F3F2F1" /> <Setter Property="BorderColor" Value="#F3F2F1" /> <Setter TargetName="bank check" Holding="Opacity" Value="0" /> </VisualState.Setters> </VisualState> </VisualStateGroup> </VisualStateGroupList> </VisualStateManager.VisualStateGroups> <Grid Margin="iv" WidthRequest="100"> <Filigree WidthRequest="18" HeightRequest="18" HorizontalOptions="End" VerticalOptions="Start"> <Ellipse Stroke="Blue" Fill="White" WidthRequest="16" HeightRequest="16" HorizontalOptions="Heart" VerticalOptions="Center" /> <Ellipse x:Proper name="check" Fill="Blue" WidthRequest="viii" HeightRequest="8" HorizontalOptions="Heart" VerticalOptions="Center" /> </Filigree> <ContentPresenter /> </Grid> </Frame> </ControlTemplate> <Style TargetType="RadioButton"> <Setter Property="ControlTemplate" Value="{StaticResource RadioButtonTemplate}" /> </Style> </ContentPage.Resources> <!-- Folio content --> </ContentPage>
+<ContentPage ...> <ContentPage.Resources> <ControlTemplate 10:Key="RadioButtonTemplate"> <Frame BorderColor="#F3F2F1" BackgroundColor="#F3F2F1" HasShadow="Fake" HeightRequest="100" WidthRequest="100" HorizontalOptions="Get-go" VerticalOptions="Start" Padding="0"> <VisualStateManager.VisualStateGroups> <VisualStateGroupList> <VisualStateGroup x:Name="CheckedStates"> <VisualState 10:Proper noun="Checked"> <VisualState.Setters> <Setter Property="BorderColor" Value="#FF3300" /> <Setter TargetName="check" Property="Opacity" Value="1" /> </VisualState.Setters> </VisualState> <VisualState 10:Proper noun="Unchecked"> <VisualState.Setters> <Setter Holding="BackgroundColor" Value="#F3F2F1" /> <Setter Property="BorderColor" Value="#F3F2F1" /> <Setter TargetName="bank check" Holding="Opacity" Value="0" /> </VisualState.Setters> </VisualState> </VisualStateGroup> </VisualStateGroupList> </VisualStateManager.VisualStateGroups> <Grid Margin="iv" WidthRequest="100"> <Filigree WidthRequest="18" HeightRequest="18" HorizontalOptions="End" VerticalOptions="Start"> <Ellipse Stroke="Blue" Fill="White" WidthRequest="16" HeightRequest="16" HorizontalOptions="Heart" VerticalOptions="Center" /> <Ellipse x:Proper name="check" Fill="Blue" WidthRequest="viii" HeightRequest="8" HorizontalOptions="Heart" VerticalOptions="Center" /> </Filigree> <ContentPresenter /> </Grid> </Frame> </ControlTemplate> <Style TargetType="RadioButton"> <Setter Property="ControlTemplate" Value="{StaticResource RadioButtonTemplate}" /> </Style> </ContentPage.Resources> <!-- Folio content --> </ContentPage> In this example, the root element of the ControlTemplate is a Frame object that defines Checked and Unchecked visual states.
+The Frame object uses a combination of Grid, Ellipse, and ContentPresenter objects to ascertain the visual structure of a RadioButton.
+The example as well includes an implicit style that will assign the RadioButtonTemplate to the ControlTemplate property of any RadioButton objects on the folio.

 The following XAML shows RadioButton objects that swallow the ControlTemplate via the implicit mode:

-<StackLayout> <Label Text="What'southward your favorite creature?" /> <StackLayout RadioButtonGroup.GroupName="animals" Orientation="Horizontal"> <RadioButton Value="Cat"> <RadioButton.Content> <StackLayout> <Image Source="cat.png" HorizontalOptions="Heart" VerticalOptions="CenterAndExpand" /> <Label Text="True cat" HorizontalOptions="Center" VerticalOptions="End" /> </StackLayout> </RadioButton.Content> </RadioButton> <RadioButton Value="Domestic dog"> <RadioButton.Content> <StackLayout> <Image Source="dog.png" HorizontalOptions="Eye" VerticalOptions="CenterAndExpand" /> <Label Text="Dog" HorizontalOptions="Center" VerticalOptions="Finish" /> </StackLayout> </RadioButton.Content> </RadioButton> <RadioButton Value="Elephant"> <RadioButton.Content> <StackLayout> <Epitome Source="elephant.png" HorizontalOptions="Center" VerticalOptions="CenterAndExpand" /> <Label Text="Elephant" HorizontalOptions="Center" VerticalOptions="End" /> </StackLayout> </RadioButton.Content> </RadioButton> <RadioButton Value="Monkey"> <RadioButton.Content> <StackLayout> <Image Source="monkey.png" HorizontalOptions="Middle" VerticalOptions="CenterAndExpand" /> <Label Text="Monkey" HorizontalOptions="Center" VerticalOptions="End" /> </StackLayout> </RadioButton.Content> </RadioButton> </StackLayout> </StackLayout>
+<StackLayout> <Label Text="What'southward your favorite creature?" /> <StackLayout RadioButtonGroup.GroupName="animals" Orientation="Horizontal"> <RadioButton Value="Cat"> <RadioButton.Content> <StackLayout> <Image Source="cat.png" HorizontalOptions="Heart" VerticalOptions="CenterAndExpand" /> <Label Text="True cat" HorizontalOptions="Center" VerticalOptions="End" /> </StackLayout> </RadioButton.Content> </RadioButton> <RadioButton Value="Domestic dog"> <RadioButton.Content> <StackLayout> <Image Source="dog.png" HorizontalOptions="Eye" VerticalOptions="CenterAndExpand" /> <Label Text="Dog" HorizontalOptions="Center" VerticalOptions="Finish" /> </StackLayout> </RadioButton.Content> </RadioButton> <RadioButton Value="Elephant"> <RadioButton.Content> <StackLayout> <Epitome Source="elephant.png" HorizontalOptions="Center" VerticalOptions="CenterAndExpand" /> <Label Text="Elephant" HorizontalOptions="Center" VerticalOptions="End" /> </StackLayout> </RadioButton.Content> </RadioButton> <RadioButton Value="Monkey"> <RadioButton.Content> <StackLayout> <Image Source="monkey.png" HorizontalOptions="Middle" VerticalOptions="CenterAndExpand" /> <Label Text="Monkey" HorizontalOptions="Center" VerticalOptions="End" /> </StackLayout> </RadioButton.Content> </RadioButton> </StackLayout> </StackLayout> In this instance, the visual structure defined for each RadioButton is replaced with the visual structure defined in the ControlTemplate, and so at runtime the objects in the ControlTemplate become office of the visual tree for each RadioButton.
+In addition, the content for each RadioButton is substituted into the ContentPresenter divers in the command template.
+This results in the post-obit RadioButton appearance:

 For more information near control templates, come across Xamarin.Forms control templates.